rashid-rayees/rashid-rayees/README.md

 # 💫 About Me:
-I am a passionate software engineering and data science student who enjoys turning ideas into practical solutions through code.
+I am a passionate software engineering and Artificial Intelligence student who enjoys turning ideas into practical solutions through code.
 My interests lie in full-stack development, backend systems, data analytics, and machine learning.
 I have experience working with technologies such as C++, Python, JavaScript, React, Node.js, MySQL, and MongoDB, and I am always eager to learn new tools and frameworks.
 I believe in continuous learning, building meaningful projects, and using technology to solve real-world problems while growing as a developer and future engineer.

 ## 🌐 Socials: